Introduction

 http://127.0.0.1:0/callback

-1. The scheme MUST be "http://"
+- The scheme MUST be “http://”

-2. The host MUST be the IPv4 (127.0.0.1) or IPv6 ([::1]) loopback address; "localhost" or equivalents will not be accepted.
+- The host MUST be the IPv4 (127.0.0.1) or IPv6 ([::1]) loopback address; “localhost” or equivalents will not be accepted.

-3. The port MUST be 0.
+- The port MUST be 0.

-4. The other General Rules still hold.
+- The other General Rules still hold.

 A native application may:

-1. start a web server bound to an ephemeral port on the loopback device;
+- start a web server bound to an ephemeral port on the loopback device;

-2. wait for a callback on the web server in the background; then
+- wait for a callback on the web server in the background; then

-3. start a web browser, or have the user start a browser, submitting a request to /authorize with a redirect_uri that substitutes 0 with the ephemeral port.
+- start a web browser, or have the user start a browser, submitting a request

-The redirect_uri that the client uses for /authorize might be something like "http://127.0.0.1:25417/callback" assuming the local web server is listening on port 25417.
+might be something like “http://127.0.0.1:25417/callback” assuming the local web

 Client Inactivity

-A warning email will be sent after the client has been inactive for 90 days, 120 days, and 150 days.
-If the client remains inactive for 180 days, it will be disabled and a final notification email will be sent.
+A warning email will be sent after the client has been unused for 90 days, 120 days, and 150 days.
+If the client remains unused for 180 days, it will be disabled and a final notification email will be sent.
+Disabled clients cannot be used to obtain new tokens.

 Base URL